Skip to main content

 The setting for broken-wing (credit) butterflies:

-You have a mild directional bias (e.g., "I think the market will grind slowly higher"), but you’d hate losing money if the market stays flat.
+You have a mild directional bias (for example, "I think the market will grind slowly higher"), but you’d hate losing money if the market stays flat.

 Some key events that can lead to this are:

-• Drift markets: These are perfect for a slow grind up or down without sharp reversals.
+• Drift markets: These suit a slow grind up or down without sharp reversals.

 • Volatility: Look out for moderate to high volatility levels.

 • Skew advantage: Sometimes, out-of-the-money (OTM) options are priced expensively by "skew."
-A BWB lets you sell those expensive options to finance your trade and prevent or lower your losses if the market goes flat.
+A BWB lets you sell those expensive options to finance the trade and reduce losses if the market goes flat.

 Choose a broken-wing butterfly when: